 Alexander Bruce Duncan (born 9 April 1954) is a Canadian writer and editor who has contributed to spiritual philosophy, poetry, and social and political activism in print and online.

 Alex was born in Toronto, Ontario, the firstborn son of Carole Watkin, a ballet dancer.
 The Watkins’ were Welsh-English, Carole being the first generation born in Canada.
 She also had a sister.
 Alex’s birth name was Barry Watkin.
-He also has a half-brother.
 He was adopted in June 1955 by Gordon MacDonald Duncan and Mary Annabelle Duncan nee Scott.
-Gordon Duncan worked in the financial industry, and was a noted golfer and a member of the Summit Golf and Country Club in Thornhill, Ontario.
+Gordon Duncan worked as an executive in the financial industry, and was a noted golfer and a member of the Summit Golf and Country Club in Thornhill, Ontario.
 Gordon’s mother, Donelda Duncan, was the wife of the Canadian distributor of Spode china.
-Anne Duncan was the only daughter of four children of Robert Scott, an American entrepreneur, and Mary Gertrude Scott, born in Ohio.
+Anne Duncan was the only daughter of four children of Robert Scott, an American real estate entrepreneur, and Mary Gertrude Scott, born in Ohio.
 Robert and Mary Scott moved to Ontario during the Great Depression in order to avoid organized crime in Chicago.

 Alex developed a keen interest in spiritual philosophy in 1964 or 1965.
 As a result of the influence of his grade 4 public school teacher, Mrs. Peckover, he resolved to seek out the spiritual life.
 This interest was further encouraged by a UFO sighting that he experienced in August 1967 or 1968.
 Alex went on to make a comprehensive comparative study of astrology, the Western esoteric tradition, shamanism, Jungian and transpersonal psychology, and the perennial philosophy, especially Hinduism, Buddhism, and Taoism.
 He was further encouraged in these pursuits by Joseph Smillie, his grade 11 history teacher, in 1971 or 1972, who also facilitated his growing interest in the ethnology of psychedelics and their relationship to spiritual experience.